 A successful rerun that reaches 200 OK or the expected redirect proves the request path is working again.

-Verbose traces can keep sensitive request and certificate details longer than needed if they are left in shared locations.
+Verbose traces can keep sensitive request details, proxy information, and certificate errors longer than needed if they are left in shared locations.